How to File a Claim for Airline Compensation

 Last updated on|

 The amount of compensation varies depending on the type of disruption and the route disrupted.
 But nonetheless, it’s in your power to reclaim the compensation owed to you.
-Here’s how you can.
+An eu flight delay compensation form can help you.
+Here’s how you claim your compensation.

 At AirHelp we always recommend that you file a claim yourself directly with the airline, but if you don’t have time, or get rejected, we’re here to help.

 How to claim compensation for a delayed flight

 Passengers on EU flights that are eligible under EC 261 must be paid up to €600 in compensation for flight delays of more than three hours.
 Think of it as a financial silver lining for your air travel woes.

 There’s a staggering EUR 7 billion in unclaimed compensation waiting for air passengers who’ve experienced travel trouble.
 We can help you claim what’s yours.
 Here’s what to do.

 Check your compensation.
 You submit your details and we run a quick flight check to see if the airline owes you money.

 AirHelp manages your claim.
 We’re very good at this, so you sit back and relax while we jump into action.